 Rebecca L. Johnson, Steven Foster, Tieraona Low Dog, David Kiefer, MD.
 (2014).
 Guide to Medicinal Herbs: The World’s Most Effective Healing Plants.
 National Geographic, 37, 170-173.

-About Theresa: I love doing colors and cuts that add the “WOW” factor to my client’s style!
+About Theresa: I love doing colors and cuts that add the “WOW” factor to my guest’s style!

 Favorite Hair Product: I absolutely love Redken Fashion Work.
 It adds great shine and the right amount of a workable hold.
 It’s a great product to use while blow-drying.